thismax/JavaScript_practice/README.md

 twoLongest
 ---------------------
-Takes a string of English words seperated by spaces (also known as a sentence) and returns an array of the two longest words.
+Takes a string of English words separated by spaces (also known as a sentence) and returns an array of the two longest words.

 ```javascript
 twoLongest('However beautiful the strategy, you should occasionally look at the results.') //=> [ 'occasionally', 'strategy,' ]